lenushealth/docs/concepts.md

 ## Agency

 A user with the approprate permission may request access to another user's identifying information and Samples.
-If this request is granted, the requesting user is said to have _Agency_ over the other.
+If this request is granted, the requesting user is said to have _Agency_ over the other, and is said to be an _Agent_.